 Testing Medicinal Plants at the Physic Garden

-We are planning to investigate if medicinal plants have the effects indicated by traditional use and focus on plants for the mind, since so much of our well-being depends an optimal state of mind – see the info our first such trial on the right.
+We investigate if medicinal plants have the effects indicated by traditional use and focus on plants for the mind, since so much of our well-being depends an optimal state of mind – see more info on our memory trials on the right.

-Such studies would involve volunteers of all ages (over 18) with normal mental health, taking a safe medicinal plant preparation, once or twice a day for a week or two, and completing a self assessment form before and at the end of the trial period.
-According to best clinical practice, volunteers would be randomly divided into 2 groups, one taking the active agent and the other an inactive (placebo-like) agent, with no one knowing which they are on (‘blind’).
-The results would be published in a peer reviewed scientific journal.
+Such studies involve volunteers of all ages (over 18) with normal mental health, voluntarily taking a safe medicinal plant preparation, once or twice a day for a set time (week or month), and completing a self assessment form before and at the end of the trial period or more.
+According to best clinical practice, volunteers would be randomly divided into 2 groups, one taking the active agent and the other an inactive (placebo-like) agent, or with all volunteers taking active or placebo at different times, with no one knowing which they are on (‘blind’).
+We aim to publish all results in a peer reviewed scientific journal.

-We would be most grateful if you would kindly complete this online questionnaire to help us design a useful and meaningful study – please scroll down to find it and complete:
+If you’d like to be part of one of these studies please complete this online questionnaire to help us design a useful and meaningful study – please scroll down to complete it:

-Local garden offers new opportunity to take part in a Memory Test Study in West Northumberland.
+Local garden offers opportunities to take part in a Memory Test Study in West Northumberland.

 Would you say yes to any of these questions?